 You sure can eat a sailfish, but should you?
 Sailfish are most often caught for sport and not for food.
-In the United States, federal regulation is catch and release only.
+In the United States, federal regulation is catch-and-release only.
 This rule makes eating one a little tricky unless you have a special permit.

-Outside of the states, it is still commonplace to eat sailfish.
+Outside of the States, it is still commonplace to eat sailfish.
 The high volume of commercial fishing is why this species is dwindling in parts of the world.

-In this article, we will explain the dos and don’ts of catching and consuming sailfish.
+This article will explain the dos and don’ts of catching and consuming sailfish.
 Plus, a few tips and tricks on cooking them if you get the chance.

 What is a Sailfish?